mathspp/mathspp/pages/02.blog/04.pydonts/watch-out-for-recursion/item.en.md

      | - deep_file.txt
 ```

-Then the first file you will see printed is `deep_file.txt`, because this recursive
+then the first file you will see printed is `deep_file.txt`, because this recursive
 solution traverses your file-system depth first.
 If you wanted to traverse the directory breadth-first, so that you first found
 `file1.txt`, then `file2.txt`, then `file3.txt`, and finally `deep_file.txt`, you